-This area is dedicated to music composed in support of The Rights of Living Things, and The Rights of Sentient Beings, a unified declaration of ten ethical principles.
-The first two pieces mark the start of a suite of short works that are planned for each article.
+This area presents the music suite in its entirety composed in support of The Rights of Living Things, and The Rights of Sentient Beings, a unified declaration of ten ethical principles.
+The music supports each article and has been composed to be heard in cyclical form.

 Music reaches a diverse audience, and we connect with music very differently than to written text.
 Music encourages me to consider rights from an emotional, non-rational perspective, it wakens me to feeling as well as thought.
-In my experience, ideas only result in action when they impact on both the head and heart.
+Ideas only result in action when they impact both the head and heart.

-All life has the right to be regarded as important and potentially beneficial to the world.
+All life has the right to be regarded as important and potentially beneficial.

 The Wren in Winter